BeardScript/big-brother/README.md

 ```

-## Optimization

-Unless you are watching a huge amount of expressions or updating too many observed values multiple times a second, the **BigBrother** should not be heavy on the CPU.
-It will be hard on the RAM though, if you decide to watch too many large objects.
-So keep that in mind when calling **watch()**.
-Make sure you are being as specific as possible with your expressions to optimize for memory allocation and avoid heavy garbage collection.
+Please note that the bigger the objects you are watching, the higher amount of resources BigBrother will need in order to keep track of them.
+So be mindful of this when calling **watch**.
+Keep your expressions specific and your callbacks with the lowest possible computational complexity.